gjsjohnmurray/isfs-root-tuner/README.md

 1. Invoke the context menu on a workspace root folder that accesses code files on an InterSystems server using the isfs or isfs-readonly scheme.
 2. Use the options contributed by this extension to show or hide mapped, generated or system items.

-These tuning options do not apply to web application roots or project roots.
+These tuning options do not apply to web application root folders or project root folders.

 ## Release Notes